microsoft/FluidFramework/server/routerlicious/kubernetes/README.md

 to deploy and run Routerlicoius as well as some of the dependent services required by Routerlicious.

 Once a base Kubernetes cluster is configured deploying Routerlicious is as simple as building and installing a chart.
-Or in the future simpling installing a chart we have published to a chart repository.
+Or in the future simply installing a chart we have published to a chart repository.

 ### Base components